kayharp/Dissertation-IAS-MSc/README.md

 |NRCHash.py|Contains functions to perform accommodation measures on the NRC Hashtag Emotion lexicon alignment markers.|
 |	SCP_Code.py|Contains functions to perform SCP cohesion estimations on data. |

+Work was particularly inspired by:

+Danescu-Niculescu-Mizil, Cristian, Michael Gamon, and Susan Dumais.
+"Mark my words!: linguistic style accommodation in social media."
+Proceedings of the 20th international conference on World wide web.
+ACM, 2011.

+Doyle, Gabriel, Dan Yurovsky, and Michael C. Frank.
+"A robust framework for estimating linguistic alignment in Twitter conversations."
+Proceedings of the 25th international conference on world wide web.
+International World Wide Web Conferences Steering Committee, 2016.